 I sent details of the Gillett & Siebert Conference microscope which was ideal for this work with a 100W Q/I light source and a massive field condenser, together with examples of acceptable results.
-I received the following reply from Helmut who can be contacted by email and he also has a website
+I received the following reply from Helmut who can be contacted via his website

 Click on French Flag and navigate to 'Botanik' to see his excellent micrographs.
 K.B.

 Dear Keith, many thanks for your comments of last week plus the 3 impressive photographs.
 This is exactly the type of work which I would envisage for some time in the foreseeable future, which had prompted me to take you up on the comments in your PMS letter. ...... but your guess is right, that basically I would like to do BLFl with my Axioskop, if at all possible.
 I will therefore pursue your suggestion of the adaptation of a suitable quartz halogen lamp to start with, whilst watching the growing offer of UV LED's on the side.
 For example